Portrayal of East Asians in American film and theater: Shang-Chi and the Legend of the Ten Rings (2021)

 Shang-Chi and the Legend of the Ten Rings is a 2021 superhero film based on the Marvel Comics character Shang-Chi, produced by Marvel Studios and set in the Marvel Cinematic Universe.
 Starring Simu Liu as Shang-Chi and Tony Leung as Wenwu, the film is Marvel's first superhero movie tentpole franchise with an Asian protagonist.
 A film based on Shang-Chi was planned in 2006, but development did not begin in earnest until December 2018, following the success of Crazy Rich Asians.
 The film modernizes the problematic elements of Shang-Chi and the Mandarin's comic book origins, which depicted negative stereotypes of East Asians.
 According to producer Kevin Feige, Shang-Chi and the Legend of the Ten Rings features a cast that is "98% Asian" and is "much more than a kung fu movie."

 Everything Everywhere All at Once (2022)

-Everything Everywhere All at Once is a 2022 film directed by Daniel Kwan and Daniel Scheinert (aka.
+Everything Everywhere All at Once is a 2022 film directed by Daniel Kwan and Daniel Scheinert (a.k.a.
 The Daniels), and produced by A24.
 Starring Michelle Yeoh, Stephanie Hsu, Ke Huy Quan, James Hong, Harry Shum Jr., among other actors, it is an absurdist action-comedy film where an aging Chinese-American immigrant must save the world by exploring other universes and reliving the lives she could have led.

+Pre-2010s television

+Vanishing Son (1995)

+Vanishing Son is an American action series starring Russell Wong.
+Prior to the series, there were 4 television films.
+It is of one the earliest television shows portraying an Asian American male character as the romantic lead.

 2010s television

+Selfie (2014)

+Selfie is an American romantic comedy sitcom starring Karen Gillan and John Cho.
+The show is loosely based on Pygmalion and My Fair Lady.
+Cho was featured as the first romantic comedy Asian American male lead.
+He was cast as Henry Higgs on March 13, 2014.

+Warner Brothers Television initially intended to cast Henry Higgs as a white Englishman who was several generations older modeling after the original character.
+The casting process was very extensive.
+The creator, Emily Kapnek said, "We looked at tons of different actors, and really once we kind of opened our minds and said let’s get off of what we think Henry is supposed to be and just talk about who is, we just need a brilliant actor—and John [Cho]’s name came up."
+She also mentioned that the ABC network was the first to suggest color-blind casting.
+Julie Anne Robinson, one of the directors and executive producers who later worked on Bridgerton, revealed in 2021 interviews that she advocated casting Cho and had to persuade "top to bottom of everybody in that chain" that he was the perfect choice for the role, which took a long time to consider.
+Robinson fought for Cho and won, saying, "That's what I'm most proud of about that whole pilot."